Cambridge 15 IELTS General Reading Test 3

 Match each statement with the correct researcher, A, B, C or D.

-Write the correct letter, ABC or D, in boxes 36-40 on your answer sheet.
+Write the correct letter, A, B, C or D, in boxes 36-40 on your answer sheet.

 List of Researchers